kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/docker/labs/docker_database.md

 https://kevinli-webbertech.github.io/blog/html/courses/springboot/springboot_2.html

-After you succesfully run the app, you will see something like this,
+After you successfully run the app, you will see something like this,

 ```shell
 ....